duolingo/minject/docs/dependency_injection.md

 ```

 The problem with this approach is the global singleton instances.
 Any module
-that imports the module containing the global singleton will create an instance
+that imports the module containing the global singleton will create a new
-of the class automatically, and in this case perform an expensive cache fill
+instance of the class automatically, and in this case perform an expensive
-operation.
-This will happen for unit tests, scripts and any other piece of code
+cache fill operation.
+This will happen for unit tests, scripts and any other
-that unsuspectingly imports that module (or any other module that imports it in
+piece of code that unsuspectingly imports that module (or any other module that
-turn).
-To avoid the global singleton that initializes automatically, one could
+imports it in turn).
+To avoid the global singleton that initializes
-write an init_thing() function which instantiates these classes.
-Unfortunately
+automatically, one could write an `init_thing()` function which instantiates
-the web service now requires some sort of initialize routine which imports and
+these classes.
+Unfortunately, the web service now requires some sort of
-calls all of those init() functions.
+global initialize routine which imports and calls all of those `init_thing()`
+functions.

-Another issue that makes this more complex is the references to the loader and
+Another issue adding complexity is the references to the loader and
 the cache (the "dependencies").
 In order to initialize the manager you
 need to know how to construct the loader and the cache, and perhaps the loader
 and the cache have their own dependencies, and those further have their own.